WaterCityFlame/session-cn/README.md

 set to `false`, the cookie will not be set on a response with an uninitialized session.

+##### allowUnsigned

+Allows raw unsigned cookie values to be handled by the session middleware.
+Mostly designed for compatibility with legacy sessions and edge case scenarios.

+The default value is `false`.

 ##### saveUninitialized

 Forces a session that is "uninitialized" to be saved to the store.
 A session is